orbit-mvi/orbit-mvi/README.md

 ### Create the ViewModel

-Next, we can define the ViewModel.
+Using the core Orbit functionality, we can create a simple, functional ViewModel.

 1. Implement the
    [ContainerHost](orbit-2-core/src/main/java/com/babylon/orbit2/ContainerHost.kt)